-Gifts to Bring Home from Vietnam
+Gifts to Bring Home when Traveling in HCMC, Vietnam

 By Margaret Weeks

 What to shop for when traveling in Vietnam.

 One of the things that was the most overwhelming for me about Vietnam was the amount of things for sale there.
 There aren't many different ways for people to make their living, so there are many, many stores everywhere you go.
 At first, the number of stores, and the amount of goods for sale made it tough for me to concentrate on what I wanted to buy to take home.